Two Dogs

 He was maybe nine or ten winters then.
 He and his friend, Otter, farther from their camp than they should’ve been, had come upon tracks across the plain and followed them with exaggerated stealth.
 Night came before they could find the end of them, so they ate some dried meat and slept underneath a short little wooden bridge where its tracks crossed over a ravine.
 He couldn’t remember if they’d first heard or felt the iron horse coming in the night, but the low vibration and the rumble of its approach filled them both with dread, as did its single glaring eye.
 It fled by with a terrible roar and its heavy, foul breath lingered in the air long after it’d passed.

 That must be what he’s feeling now, the low rush and rumble of a train approaching.
 It seems to be coming from deep within the earth.
 Somehow, half-awake, that just don’t seem right.
 There’s thunder deep in the rock all around and the air’s a’quiver with it and a glare, painfully bright, washes everything.
 Jonas bolts upright with an inarticulate warning before the iron horse can grind him under its relentless spinning hooves.
 His head connects with the sloping sandstone ceiling of his bed-chamber, buckling his knees.
-For the briefest instant, the blinding light and bone-shaking vibration are real as the pain in his crown.
-In the next, there’s only the ruddy light of his dying fire and the chuckle of water below.

-Believe it however you will, or not if you won’t, but in that space between one moment and the other, two figures fall out of nothing but thin air and stone at his back.
-The smaller one, flung wide, lands hard, face down and limp.
-The other lands right in the fire, flinging coals and flaming bits, and rolls to his feet.
+One of them, flung wide, hits hard, face down and limp.
+The other lands in the fire, flinging coals and flaming bits, and rolls to his feet.
 He’s a big one; the other’s not.
 Both are decked out head to toe in some kind of all-white get-up Jonas’s never seen the like of before.

 The stranger turns to him, drawing in one smooth motion what must be the biggest cannon ever held in a man’s two hands and levels it at Jonas’s chest.
 Its barrel looks big enough to shove a dog into.
-Pulling his attention with some difficulty from the gun, he sees the big man has no face, and Jonas shows him his empty hands.
+Wresting his attention with some difficulty from the gun, he sees the big man has no face, and Jonas shows him his empty hands.

-Tense seconds pass as Jonas reads the moment, reads the man reading him.
+Seconds pass as Jonas reads the moment, reads the man reading him.
 He’s a deep one, this stranger in white with the featureless mask.
 Jonas senses wariness, not hostility, and just like that, the danger has passed.
 The big gun disappears beneath the stranger’s cloak as he turns and kneels beside his fallen companion.

 The one on the ground’s a woman, plain enough to see, featureless mask on her or no, as the big fellow turns her over and cradles her head in the crook of an arm.
-He hooks a thumb under the chin of his mask and lifts it.
+He hooks a thumb under the chin of his mask and lifts.
 It parts from flesh with a faint hiss.
 He sniffs a tentative breath and holds it, tasting it, listening to his body’s reaction.
-Beneath the white mask, the man’s face is dark.
-More than dark.
-A piece of displaced firewood has rekindled, providing enough flickering backlight to see his skin’s black as obsidian.
-He doesn’t look anything like any Colored folk Jonas’s encountered, though.

 The stranger drinks in the night air, releasing it with a sigh and a rasping cough; it sounds painful.
-He peels the mask off of his companion and speaks to her words Jonas can’t understand, though their meaning’s clear enough.
+He peels the mask from his companion and speaks to her words Jonas can’t understand, though their meaning’s clear enough.
 The momentary flame-up past, it’s difficult to make out much detail, but her face is the same night-black and looks like it’s been bloodied, too.

 Jonas finds his feet and soaks his bandana in a hollow filled with rainwater.
 He kneels beside the two and the dripping cloth is accepted.
 The stranger holds it to his nose for a moment, then wrings it out over the woman’s head.
 The water streams through her close-cropped hair, over her forehead and down her cheeks.
 She appears a right handsome woman as such things are regarded, skin black as raven feathers or not, and Jonas realizes he’s seeing her pretty clear.
 He glances up to find the sky awash with stars.
-The moon, barely past half, rides just clear of the canyon top.
+The moon, just past half, rides just clear of the canyon top.
 The stranger follows his gaze upward and something happens in his face.

 She slips her mask under her cloak.
 They exchange quiet, unhurried words in a tongue perhaps not so much different from Jonas’s first.
 She looks to Jonas and the hairs on his neck stand up.
 Then, with a sweeping gesture, her companion turns her attention to the sky and they both stop talking for a spell.